 The festival also includes workshops, panel discussions, networking opportunities, receptions, parties, and Q&A with filmmakers and special guests.
 Previous guests have included, Ruby Lee, Billy Dee Williams, Robert Townsend, Charles Burnett, Ernie Hudson, Daphne Maxwell-Reid, Michael Beach, Ava DuVernay, CCH Pounder, Kasi Lemmons, Victoria Rowell, Hill Harper, Jamie Hector, Mel Jackson, and Miriam Colon, Russ Parr, Guy Torry, N'Bushe Wright, Susan Batson, Anthony Montgomery, Sheryl Lee Ralph, Michael Ealy, Chico Bennymon, Marla Gibbs Topper Carew, Quincy Newell and S. Epatha Merkerson and the countless amazing independent filmmakers who make our festival what it is, a filmmaker's festival.

 22nd Annual Roxbury International Film Festival will be held June 17, 2020-- June 27, 2020.
 Films will be screened at the Boston's Museum of Fine Arts, Haley House Bakery Cafe and Hibernian Hall in Roxbury, MA.

 More general information about the festival can be found at www.roxfilmfest.com

 ROXFILM is a competitive festival.
 Awards include but are not limited to "Audience Favorite," "Best Short Film," "Best of Festival," "Best Documentary," "Emerging Local Filmmaker," and "Youth Filmmaker," and a Visionary Award named after Amy Hood a long time film festival attendee.

 The Roxbury International Film Festival (ROXFILM) is dedicated to showcasing work by, for, or about people of color.
 Our mission is to support these films and filmmakers as well as to provide an opportunity for audiences to view these works and experience stories often overlooked in mainstream media.

 We require that films be by, for or about people of color.
 The films can be made by anyone, just the films should have people of color within the story line.

 By submitting your film you are waiving any screening fees for your film.
-(Exceptions: films that have been requested by the festival for opening, closing and special screenings)
+(Exceptions: films that have been requested by the festival, opening and closing night films and special screenings)